Heather Small: 2000–2005: Proud

 In 2000, Small released her debut solo album, Proud, and a single of the same name, closely affiliated with the British Olympic team of the time.
 The single, which was used for the first season and the last episode of the final season of Queer as Folk, is Small's signature song, with which she achieved international success.
-When Oprah Winfrey was looking for a song to sum up the work she had been striving to achieve over her twenty-year career, she contacted Small, and "Proud" became the theme song to The Oprah Winfrey Show; in 2005 Small made her American television debut on the show.
+When Oprah Winfrey was looking for a song to sum up the work she had been striving to achieve over her twenty-year career, she contacted Small, and "Proud" became the theme song to The Oprah Winfrey Show; in 2005, Small made her American television debut on the show.
 Later the same year, "Proud" became the theme song for the American reality weight-loss show The Biggest Loser.

 "Holding On" was released as the next single, followed in November 2000 by a duet single with Tom Jones, called "You Need Love Like I Do".

-Small took time off to look after her newborn son and record her second solo album.
-She occasionally appeared on various TV programs such as Parkinson and Songs of Praise.
+Small took time off to look after her newborn son, and record her second solo album.
+She occasionally appeared on various TV programmes such as Parkinson and Songs of Praise.
 She also sang three songs at the Tsunami Relief Concert at the Millennium Stadium in Cardiff.

 In 2005, a second M People greatest hits collection, Ultimate Collection, was released.
 The record featured both the biggest M People hits and two of Small's solo singles.
-"Proud" was re-released from this album and reached number 33 on the UK Singles Charts.
+"Proud" was re-released from this album and reached number 33 on the UK singles chart.
 M People reunited and played together on an arena tour in 2005, and they have played a few times each year afterwards.